Japan and weapons of mass destruction

 The Empire of Japan extensively used and researched chemical and biological weapons (CBW) during the Second Sino-Japanese War as part of Japanese war crimes.
 Japan is the only country ever attacked with nuclear weapons, by the United States' 1945 atomic bombings of Hiroshima and Nagasaki at the end of World War II.
 During the Cold War, the United States stationed chemical and nuclear weapons in Japan from the early 1950s to early 1970s.
 Postwar Japan ratified the Nuclear Non-Proliferation Treaty, Biological Weapons Convention, and Chemical Weapons Convention.
 The US provides a nuclear umbrella to Japan.

 Beginning in the mid-1930s, Japan conducted numerous attempts to acquire, develop and use weapons of mass destruction.
-Japan's biological warfare is estimated to have killed between 200,000 and 300,000 people in China.
-Biological warfare units, led by Unit 731, operated across the Japanese colonial empire.
+Japan's biological warfare is estimated to have killed between 200,000 and 500,000 people in China.
+Biological warfare units, led by Unit 731, operated across the Japanese colonial empire, dispersing anthrax, cholera, dysentery, typhoid, plague, and others.
 In the Japanese puppet state of Manchukuo, Unit 731 and Unit 516 were centers of CBW research, including human experimentation.
-CBW was used at the Battle of Changde, the Battle of Wuhan, the Kaimingjie plague attack, and elsewhere.
+CBW was used at the Battle of Changde, the Battle of Wuhan, the Ningbo plague attack, and elsewhere.
 The Imperial Japanese Navy planned a weaponized plague attack against California.
 Unit 731 members provided information to the Soviet and United States biological weapons programs, twelve of whom were found guilty in the Khabarovsk war crimes trials.
 From 1940 to 1945, Japan conducted a nuclear weapons program which did not progress past laboratory experiments.
+The US covered up Japan's biological warfare, and the Japanese government first acknowledged the program in 2002.